Beautiful coastal views, beaches and bushlands

 A 2.4 km section of the Coastal Walkway from north Maroubra to south Maroubra is wheelchair and pram friendly and runs from Mistral Point at north Maroubra, through cliff top parklands down to famed Maroubra surfing beach, with its cafes, skate park and free outdoor gym, and then on to the parklands at South Maroubra.

 Since April 2017 you can now continue your walk further south around the rugged but spectacular Malabar Headland National Park.
 This 3.7km Boora Point Walking Track winds through Australia's newest National Park.
 Visit the National Parks & Wildlife website for more information and check the Local Alerts page before your visit as the track is closed when the adjacent rifle range is in use.
-Council is building an additional walking track on the western part of the headland.
+Council has finished building the additional walking track on the western part of the headland.
 The walk links with the National Parks and Wildlife Service Boora Point Walking Track which follows the coastline, meaning walkers now have the choice of a 3km coastal walk, 1km inland walk or do both for a 4km loop around Malabar Headland.

 La Perouse to Yarra Bay

 This 2.8 km section passes through an area of national historic significance, with beautiful calm water beaches and panoramic views over Botany Bay and is wheel chair and pram friendly.
 The Walkway joins the track from Botany Bay National Park and follows the coast along to Bicentennial Park and Yarra Bay.
 This was an area of first contact between the Aboriginal community and white settlers.
 See highlights of La Perouse area.